dgiovanis/dgiovanis.github.io/_pages/projects.md

 <strong>Funding Source</strong>: <a href="https://www.ninds.nih.gov" target="_blank">National Institute of Neurological Disorders and Stroke of the National Institutes of Health (NIH)</a><br>

 Computational models of the <code>human head</code> are promising tools for estimating the impact-induced response of brain, and thus play an important role in the prediction of <code>traumatic brain injury</code>.
-Modern biofidelic head model simulations are associated with very high computational cost, and high-dimensional inputs and outputs, which limits the applicability of traditional uncertainty quantification (UQ) methods on these systems.
+Modern biofidelic head model simulations are associated with very high computational cost, and high-dimensional inputs and outputs, which limits the applicability of traditional uncertainty quantification methods on these systems.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/head1.png"/>